surifirstpin/biplus_documentation/docs/How to browse reports.md

 **2.**  Click on  **Edit ** to customize a saved dashboard as per your business needs.

-For instance, if you want to add 1 more dimension and measure field to an existing report, follow the below steps.
+For instance,  to add 1 more dimension field an to an existing report and apply filter at same time, follow the below steps.

 **3.** Select dimension field **Employee Name.
 ** and Measure Field **Maximum salary**.